hdachev/fakeredis/README.md

-## Differences from a true Redis
+## Intended differences from a true Redis

-The only difference is that the output of some commands, such as `SMEMBERS`, `HKEYS`, `HVALS`, comes out sorted lexicographically to provide for simpler testing.
+One key difference is that the output of some commands, such as `SMEMBERS`, `HKEYS`, `HVALS`, comes out sorted lexicographically to provide for simpler testing.
 This means that some tests that make use of undocumented Redis behaviours